mmargenot/mmargenot.github.io/content/posts/old-appearances.md

 draft: false
 title: 'old appearances'
 math: true
-categories: ['talk', 'machine learning', 'statistics', 'bayes', 'finance', 'datasets', 'podcast']
+categories: ['talk', 'machine learning', 'statistics', 'bayes', 'finance', 'datasets', 'podcast', 'writing', 'teaching', 'open source']
-tags: ['algorithmic trading', 'statistical arbitrage', 'natural language processing', 'quantitative finance', 'bayesian statistics', 'pairs trading', 'factor investing', 'ensemble learning', 'sentiment analysis', 'machine learning']
+tags: ['algorithmic trading', 'statistical arbitrage', 'natural language processing', 'quantitative finance', 'bayesian statistics', 'pairs trading', 'factor investing', 'ensemble learning', 'sentiment analysis', 'machine learning', 'education', 'writing', 'teaching']
 ---

 I have done a number of talks and appeared in a number of videos over the years.
 It has been some time since many of these videos and talks have been made (mostly over 5 years from this date), but there are some interesting nuggets amongst them.
 Most of these are on applications of machine learning in finance - you may find them interesting.